i5-650/rusty-exif/README.md

 - [ ] Add a GUI
 - [X] Add the argument to convert GPS coordinates into a google maps link
 - [ ] Add the argument to convert GPS coordinates into an address and/or a screenshot of the location on a map.
-- [ ] Modify parameters to use rusty-exif the same way as exiftool
+- [X] Make a cleaner version of the CLI